riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 ...
 {% endhighlight %}

 We've changed our subscription to grab our renamed router parameter (i.e. `userSlug` instead of `username`).
-Note that these changes are not necessary we could have kept the URL parameter set to `username`... but that can get kind of confusing when the parameter won't actually be the `username` so I think it's worth updating the parameter name.

-Now for our publication.
+Now for the publication.

 #####/server/publications.js
 {% highlight JavaScript %}
 Meteor.publish('images', function(limit, userSlug) {
+  check(limit, Number);

   var findQuery = {};
   if (userSlug) {
+    check(userSlug, String);
     findQuery = { userSlug : userSlug };
   }
   ...
   ...
 {% endhighlight %}

-Again all we're doing is renaming the parameter and then the key change is that we are filtering on a different field, instead of `username` we are filtering on `userSlug` field.
+Again all we're doing is renaming the parameter.
+A key change to make note of is that we are filtering on a different field in our `findQuery`, instead of the `username` column we are filtering on the `userSlug` field.

 This field isn't currently part of our `images` collection so let's change that.